jaideng1/jaideng1/README.md

 # Hey!

-- My Projects (but organized on a website): [https://jaideng1.github.io](https://jaideng1.github.io)
+- My Projects (but organized on a website): [https://jaideng1.github.io](https://jaideng1.github.io) (Note: This website isn't great, but I'm making a new one, it's taking a while though!)

 ### A bit about me: